 The affiliative leadership style enables an open communication channel where employees feel comfortable sharing ideas.
 When free to communicate, innovation and creativity are enhanced, leading to organizational success.

-Where conflict is suppressed to maintain harmony and rapport, it may result in a lack of clear direction and/or goal accountability.
+Where conflict is suppressed to maintain harmony and rapport, it may result in a lack of clear direction and/or accountability.
 In such situations, decision-making is impaired because leaders do not engage in conflict to arrive at a decision.

 Example: One disadvantage of affiliative leadership in a constantly growing tech startup company is the inability to set goals or drive performance, as the needed changes may be too extreme if the leader does not offset this with control-oriented solid directions.
+Affiliative leaders must learn to balance outcomes with empathic guidance.

 Affiliative leaders may avoid addressing performance issues directly because they focus on maintaining harmony and have no regard for the performance growth of the individual or the team.

 For instance, an affiliative leader might be reluctant to question a member's ability to meet certain deadlines, which may demotivate the worker or the entire team and reduce productivity.
+Affiliative leaders must learn to balance accountability with harmony, recognizing that there is a cost to not holding the team or employees accountable to the necessary performance standards.

 A significant weakness of the affiliative leadership style is that it may lead to a lack of responsibility in the organization.
 Since the primary concern is not to cause conflict, top managers might not demand employees' appropriate behaviors and performances.
 This can reduce overall productivity and produce unmotivated employees.